icecam0001/startupreccomendation/README.md

             post_interactions = projectinteractiondict[i]["contributor_count"]
             ranking[i] = math.log10(post_interactions)/(hours_since_post**gravity)
 ```
-- Focuses specifically on solo projects tagged as learning resources
+- Focuses on solo projects posted to help new users learn
-- Uses time decay to keep content fresh
+- Uses time decay to keep content new
-- Helps create a stepping stone from learning to contributing
+- Helps create a stepping stone for new users to ease into contributing

 ## Technical Implementation Details